-It is really exciting to be starting a new chapter in your studies and your life!
-But, moving to a new country can also be a little nerve-wracking.
-You definitely want to make sure that you make the most of your time studying and living in Finland.
-Here are 5 tips that can help make your first semester studying in Finland the best!
+It is fascinating to start a new chapter in your studies and life!
+But moving to a new country can also be a little nerve-wracking.
+You want to make sure that you make the most of your time studying and living in Finland.
+Here are 5 tips to help make your first semester studying in Finland the best!

 1. explore your new city

 Play tourist in your city!
 Find local attractions and tourist spots around the city.
 You may be surprised by how unique all Finnish cities are, and how much there is to discover!
 While you’re studying in Finland, try to take a study break at least once a week to go for a walk and just explore!
-This can give a different feel for where you will be living and make it feel a little bit more like home.
+This can give the area where you will be living a different feel and make it feel more like home.

 2. get to know your classmates